 * Adirondack Watershed Steward training

-* Aquatic plant identification and mapping
+* Aquatic plant identification

 * Water quality monitoring and sampling